Overview

 - Click ⋯ in the card header

-- Select After Hours (or your equivalent scenario)
+- Select After Hours (or your equivalent option)

-- The card updates immediately to show the new active mode
+- The card updates straight away to show the new active mode

-A confirmation appears briefly on screen when the change has been applied.
+A confirmation message appears briefly on screen when the change has been applied.

-If your system has more than one call flow configured, the menu also includes a Select Call Flow option to choose which one you’re controlling.
+If your system has more than one call flow set up, the menu also includes a Select Call Flow option to choose which one you are controlling.

 Phone codes